 - Start a New Career: The thought of retiring early to begin a new career might sound counterintuitive.
 However, many people dream of starting a business or working for an organization they respect.
 When salary isn’t the key driver, you’re more flexible in the opportunities you pursue.

 - Enjoy Family & Friends: Opening your schedule to have more time to spend with those you love is a true blessing.
-It’s a great feeling to take a step back from the face-paced world and enjoy your family, friends, and community.
+It’s a great feeling to take a step back from the fast-paced world and enjoy your family, friends, and community.

 Cons of Early Retirement: